AHartNtkn/GenRMC/README.md

-# GenRMC - Generic Relational Model Checking
+# GenRMC - Generic Relational Programming in Haskell

 A Haskell library for relational programming with pluggable state-set representations and constraint systems.
 Intended to demonstrate a minimal, usable basis for relational programming that's generic over things like search strategy and state-superposition representation.
 A generalization of the relational machine calculus.